awsdocs/aws-sam-developer-guide/doc_source/serverless-quick-start.md

 **Exercise: Change the message string**

-After successfully testing the sample application, you can experiment with making a simple modification: Change the message string that's returned\.
+After successfully testing the sample application, you can experiment with making a simple modification: change the message string that's returned\.
 Note that the copy of the application code being executed is in the `/.aws-sam/build/HelloWorld` directory \(not the `/hello_world` directory\)\.

 1. Kill the process running `sam-app> sam local start-api`\.